-Some very, very rare curses can pass from one individual to another.
+Some very rare curses can pass from one individual to another.
 The curse of lycanthrope is the standard example.

-Contagious curses can only be contracted from the subject of the original curse and not those who have been infected with the curse.
+Typically, contagious curses can only be contracted from the subject of the original curse and not those who have been infected with the curse.
+A few very rare curses can spread endlessly.

-The exception to this is contagious hereditary curses, which can also be passed along by the descendants of the original target.
+The exception to the above is contagious hereditary curses, which can also be passed along by the descendants of the original target.